Boosting your Sales with Instagram Shoppable Posts

 1. Keep with your current organic content strategy and use the shoppable tags only on posts where they are still a natural fit for your business.

-2. When it's relevant, using multiple tags on certain photos will give your viewers a chance to explore the product range you offer.
+2. When it's relevant, using multiple tags on certain photos will give your viewers a chance to explore the product catalog range you offer.

 3. Make use of Instagram's analytics features which tell you how many people viewed or clicked through on your shoppable posts.
 Find out which tags and image types work best.